egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 ## DNSSEC Zone Cut

-What if we can have our own DNSSEC-capable TLD or even sub-TLD on top of the existing DNSSEC trees?
+What if one enterprising system administrator can have its own DNSSEC-capable TLD or even sub-TLD on top of the existing DNSSEC trees?

-What if we can pre-validate the parent DS?
+What if the portion of DNS validator can pre-validate the parent DS?

 We could get the following zones to call our own and have it DNSSEC'd based on our own public key.